Protect Your Children from Enterovirus D68 (EV-D68)

 These are the signs parents should look for, marked as uncommon, mild, or severe:

-- 1Fever (mild):Mild to low grade fevers are above 98.6 or 37C to less than 101F or 38.3C and usually don't necessitate a trip to the doctor.
+- 1Mild to low grade fevers are above 98.6 or 37C to less than 101F or 38.3C and usually don't necessitate a trip to the doctor.
 Always call your medical provider with any concerns or questions.
-With infants 6 months or younger, call your medical provider with temperatures of 100.4 F or 37.4 C or greater.Advertisement
+With infants 6 months or younger, call your medical provider with temperatures of 100.4 F or 37.4 C or greater.Fever (mild):Advertisement

-- 2Gastrointestinal Distress (uncommon but mild):Abdominal cramping, loose stools, diarrhea, nausea, vomiting, and decreased appetite that may be very mild or severe or all symptoms.
+- 2Abdominal cramping, loose stools, diarrhea, nausea, vomiting, and decreased appetite that may be very mild or severe or all symptoms.
 If your child is unable to keep liquids down, or has more than normal amount of stools, call your medical provider.
-Never give anti-diarrhea medicine unless the baby or child's doctor prescribes it.Advertisement
+Never give anti-diarrhea medicine unless the baby or child's doctor prescribes it.Gastrointestinal Distress (uncommon but mild):Advertisement

 In the event your child has severe symptoms, or you have any doubts at all, you should immediately seek professional medical advice.
 If you can't take them to a family doctor, take them to the hospital.
 Don't wait, as waiting could be fatal to your child.